Staying on the Manifold: Geometry-Aware Noise Injection: Introduction

 \section{Introduction}

 One of the most intuitive and practical methods to improve the generalisation properties of a learnable model is to consider data augmentation techniques \cite{lecun2002gradient}.
 During training, new data samples are created from given ones, sharing the same features and labels.
-This approach has been extensively used with image data, for example through adjusting the illumination, changing the orientation or cropping. \\
+This approach has been extensively used with e.g. image data, through adjusting the illumination, changing the orientation or cropping. \\

 Classic machine learning research has already established the influence of input noise on generalisation performance \cite{sietsma1991creating, ferianc2024navigatingnoisestudynoise}.
 One widely studied technique is adding Gaussian noise to the inputs, which leads to a smoothness penalty on the learnt function \cite{10.1162/neco.1995.7.1.108, an1996effects}, however, these works do not take into account the structure of the input data.
-A fundamental observation in modern machine learning is the manifold hypothesis: it states that high-dimensional data tends to concentrate around a lower-dimensional manifold in the ambient space \cite{fefferman2016testing, belkin2001laplacian}.
+A fundamental observation in machine learning is the manifold hypothesis: it states that high-dimensional data tends to concentrate around a lower-dimensional manifold in the ambient space \cite{fefferman2016testing, belkin2001laplacian}.
 In the context of noise-based learning, this has the implication that, with high probability, Gaussian noise will be almost perpendicular to the manifold \cite{fefferman2023fitting}.
-Hence, adding Gaussian noise to the data leads to unlikely or non-informative augmented data samples. \\
+Hence, Gaussian input noise gives unlikely or non-informative augmented data samples. \\